 If you’re wandering through the city’s heart and wondering what things to see in Catania that feel a bit off the typical tourist trail, Porta Garibaldi should be on your list.
 Tucked away in the Fortino district, this massive black-and-white triumphal arch rises like a defiant symbol of the city’s resilience.

-Built in 1768 to celebrate a royal wedding, it took on new meaning as Catania kept rebuilding itself from volcanic eruptions of Mt.
+Built in 1768 to celebrate a royal wedding, it took on new meaning as Catania continued to rebuild itself following volcanic eruptions from Mt.
 Etna and earthquakes.

 The visual impact is striking, especially from down the street: bold stripes of dark lava stone and pale Syracuse limestone frame a towering clock, and a phoenix rising from the flames—an eternal nod to rebirth.
 Stand beneath it in Piazza Palestro and you’ll see down Via Garibaldi to the Duomo, a view that’s especially magical at night when the street lights glow.